 - Maintenance of a National Security Clearance (Negative Vetting LVL1)

-Disclaimer: Security advisors qualify for accreditation after successful completion of the required training provided by ARPANSA and the PSTC and are accredited by ARPANSA.
+Disclaimer: Security advisors qualify for accreditation within the states and territories after successful completion of the required training provided by ARPANSA and the PSTC.

 ARPANSA does not endorse or recommend any particular advisor nor does it warrant that services provided to a client by an advisor in any particular jurisdiction will necessarily satisfy the client's needs.